We’ve entered an era where how you sell has become just as important as what you sell.

 To some extent, that could be true.

 But their competition is actually outperforming them in many aspects of marketing.
-Take a look at their search engine results compared to their competitors to see what I mean:

 What it really comes down to is Zuora is known for having one of the most effective sales presentations in B2B sales today.